Silk FAQs

 Is silk slippery?

-Not necessarily - it depends on the type of silk fabric.
+Not necessarily — it depends on the type of silk fabric.
 Some silks are woven using a satin weave, which creates a shiny, glossy surface on one side that can feel slippery to the touch.
-However, JB Silks offers many silk fabrics that do not have this slippery texture.
-Examples include our Sueded Fabulous Crepes, Sueded Crepe, Sueded Heavy Georgette, Sueded Organza, and several others.
+However, JB Silks offers many silk fabrics that do not have this slippery texture, including Sueded Fabulous Crepes, Sueded Crepe, Sueded Heavy Georgette, Sueded Organza, and several others.
 These fabrics feature a soft, matte finish, providing a different tactile experience from traditional satin-weave silks.

 Is satin silk?